Correa95/File-Upload-System/README.md

 The ORM creates a mapping between objects in code and rows in the database table.
 Instead of working with SQL directly you can work with a list of objects.

 A model is a Python class that defines the structure of our data.
 We will then be able to create a migration based on this data structure and automatically create the appropriate tables.

+# Reset PostgreSQL Password

+If you suspect the password is incorrect, you can reset it using:
+Open PostgreSQL interactive shell:

+psql -U postgres
+If prompted for a password, enter the existing one.
+If you don’t remember it, proceed to the next step.

+# Reset the password inside PostgreSQL:

+ALTER USER postgres PASSWORD 'newpassword';